navidrome/website/content/en/docs/installation/macos.md

 Set the mode of the data folder to `700` to prevent this.
 Navidrome operates correctly with this mode.
 If Navidrome already made the folder, set the mode again after the first start.
 {{% /alert %}}

+{{% alert title="Keep the log file private" color="warning" %}}
+The log can contain secrets.
+If you set `LogLevel` to `debug`, Navidrome writes the full configuration to the log at each start.
+Some values are shown as `[REDACTED]`, but not all of them.
+For example, the Last.fm `ApiKey` and `Secret` are written in plain text.

+`launchd` makes the log file readable for all users if the file does not exist.
+Thus, make the file yourself before you start the service, and set the mode to `600`. `launchd` keeps this mode and continues to write to the file.
+{{% /alert %}}

 ## Access to protected folders